drlippman/IMathAS-Extras/embedq/embedq.md

 This requires an authorization key/secret.
 You can generate this in your own IMathAS system using LTI Provider Creds from the Admin page.

+MyOpenMath provides scored embeds as a hosted service, which requires a payment agreement.
+Contact sales@myopenmath.com for details.

 ### Setup

 Generate a [JWT](https://jwt.io/) with payload parameters.
 For default use, include: